 You actually don’t.
 I see too many women using pregnancy as an excuse to overeat, eat more carbs and sugar, and to let the guardrails down around food guidelines they would normally follow.
 Meanwhile, their obstetricians give little to no guidance on what to eat to grow a healthy baby—they just tell them what to avoid, like alcohol, unpasteurized dairy products, and raw fish, further perpetuating one of the biggest pregnancy myths.

-In reality, you only need about 200-300 extra calories a day starting in the second trimester, on top of a 1600 or 1700 calorie a day diet, to grow a healthy baby.
-That’s equivalent to a handful of raw organic almonds (about ¼ a cup or 23 almonds) and an apple.
-If you’re already eating over 2000 calories a day, which most people are, you don’t need any additional calories.
+In reality, you only need about 200-300 extra calories a day starting in the second trimester, on top of a 1,600 or 1,700 calorie-a-day diet, to grow a healthy baby.
+That’s equivalent to a handful of raw organic almonds (about ¼ a cup, or 23 almonds) and an apple.
+If you’re already eating over 2,000 calories a day, which most people are, you don’t need any additional calories.

-The truth: What’s most important to eating for a healthy pregnancy is balancing blood sugar and avoiding processed foods with additive dyes, trans fats, and preservatives.
+The truth: What’s most important to eating for a healthy pregnancy is balancing your blood sugar and avoiding processed foods with additive dyes, trans fats, and preservatives.
 Focus on the Parsley Health eating philosophy: protein , greens, healthy fats , and real food.
-If it comes in a bag you have to pop open, is vacuum sealed, or is a color that doesn’t grow naturally in the ground, it’s not real food.
+If it comes in a bag you have to pop open, is vacuum-sealed, or is a color that doesn’t grow naturally in the ground, it’s not real food.

 Many of the prenatal vitamins on the market contain preservatives, additives, dyes, sugar, and have poorly formulated nutrients.

-For example, while you know you need folic acid during pregnancy, most over the counter prenatals do not have the right kinds of folate.
-What you really need is the natural form of vitamin B9, folate.
-Before pregnancy, it’s best to supplement with 800-1000mcg of THF (tetrahydrofolate) daily and 600-800mcg once you are pregnant.
+Before pregnancy, it’s best to supplement your folate with 800-1000 mcg of THF (tetrahydrofolate) daily and 600-800 mcg once you are pregnant.
 Or, if you have a MTHFR genetic variation , like I do, you need methylated folate, known as 5-MTHF, and also methyl-B12, or methylcobalamin.
-A Parsley Health doctor can test you and recommend the right supplements .
+A Parsley Health medical provider can test you and recommend the right supplements .

-In addition, while your baby’s brain depends on high-quality fish oil for development you need to be sure that the fish oil your prenatal is tested and safe, as fish oil can be contaminated with mercury.
+In addition, while your baby’s brain depends on high-quality fish oil for development, you need to be sure that the fish oil your prenatal is tested and safe, as fish oil can be contaminated with mercury.

 Running is no different than any other form of exercise when it comes to pregnancy.
 For so many women, running is a great mental outlet and continuing the things that make you feel like yourself during pregnancy is extremely important.
 Studies show that even a single bout of exercise can improve mood in pregnant women.